 Short-range-order clay minerals.
 Clay contents are low, generally less than 10%.
 The clay minerals are dominantly allophane and imogolite and occur as coatings around glass or pumice particles.
 Phosphate retention is moderate or high.
 Most Pumice Soils belong to the Glassy or Amorphic mineralogy classes.

-Low soil strengths.
+Low soil strength.
 Soil strength is weak or very weak.
-The soils are apedal earthy or single-grain or extremely fine spheroidal, except in welded layers which are massive and may have higher strength.
+The soils are apedal earthy, single-grain or extremely fine spheroidal, except in welded layers which are massive and may have higher strength.

 Pumice is not strongly altered.
-The alteration status of pumice gravel ranges from fresh to moderately weathered.
+The alteration status of coarse pumice fragments ranges from fresh to moderately weathered.
 Glass is predominant in sand fractions.

 Deep rooting.
-The soils provide a deep rooting medium except in welded flow tephras.
+The soils provide a deep rooting medium, except in welded ignimbrite.

 Very high macroporosity.
 The macroporosity enables rapid drainage at low soil-water tensions.
-The available water content is high.
+The available water capacity is high.

 Sensitive.
 The soils are non-plastic and are sensitive, with low strength when disturbed.